 I graduated from University College Cork in 1999 with a Joint Honours Bachelor of Arts Degree in Geography and Archaeology.
 I subsequently completed a Masters of Philosophy and PhD in Geography in the Department of Geography, UCC.
+My academic interests are in historical geographies of cities and regions, collective memory, identity and landscape, and how society remembers and forgets.
 I have lectured widely at academic and popular level on the Cork region’s past, present and future in association with numerous institutions, in particular University College Cork, Cork City and Cork County Councils, the Cork Education Support Centre, the Vocational Educational Committee and with various community associations within the Cork area and further afield in Cork’s twinned cities, such as San Francisco and its Irish Cultural Centre.
 I have been involved in the compilation of several television reports for RTE and TV3 on various aspects of Cork’s history.

 In particular, I have a keen interest in disseminating knowledge about the importance of local studies in Cork’s primary and post-primary schools.
 Since 2003, I have annually co-ordinated the Discover Cork: Schools’ Heritage Project open to Cork City and County schools.
 The project focuses on celebrating, highlighting, debating and framing new and relevant approaches to Cork’s cultural heritage for Cork’s youth, teachers and the wider community.